CommandCracker8/CodeCats-Bot/README.md

 2. Run `npm install` or `npm i` to install the Node modules
 3. Copy `.env.emample` to a new file called `.env`
 4. Replace `YOUR_TOKEN_HERE` with the token of your Discord Bot
+4. Optional: `INVITE_LINK` with the invite link of your Discord Bot
 5. Run `node .` or `node index.js` to start the bot!